pydantic/pydantic/docs/migration.md

         for the annotated type will _also_ be applied even to defaults, not just the custom validators.
 For example, despite the fact that the validator below will never error, the following code raises a `ValidationError`:

+!!! note
+    To avoid this, you can use the `validate_default` argument in the `Field` function.
+When set to `True`, it mimics the behavior of `always=True` in pydantic v1.
+However, the new way of using `validate_default` is encouraged as it provides more flexibility and control.

 ```python test="skip"
 from pydantic import BaseModel, validator